r1k0/kigen/README.rst

   - Sabayon (no boot-update interface yet).
   - VLOS    (no boot-update interface yet).
   - ChromeOS? ;P

-but KIGen might also work on the following flavors:

-  - Debian
-  - Arch

 provided your custom /linuxrc for the initramfs of course.